SunOS-Linux/SunDE/README.md

 # Sun Desktop Environment

-The Sun Desktop environment is used in Sun/OS Linux operating system and it's server edition relative
+The Sun Desktop environment is used in Sun/OS Linux operating system, it's a easy-to-use for new and expert users!